Diarrhea refers to an increase in the weight, volume, and frequency of bowel movements, which are typically loose and watery.

-The intestine plays a very significant role in the healthy functioning of the human immune system.
-According to researchers, it is one of the organs of the immune system that is most damaged by HIV infection.
+The intestine plays a significant role in the healthy functioning of the human immune system.
+According to researchers, it is one of the organs of the immune system that is most susceptible to damage by the virus.

 The intestine is home to more than half of the body's antibody-producing cells.
-HIV attacks these cells, which reduces the intestine's ability to function.
+HIV attacks these cells, and this reduces the intestine's ability to function.

 When might diarrhea occur and how long does it last?